kuangtu/gitskills/README.md

 Creating a new branch is quick and simple. create dev.
 Merge
-the 1.0 version is finished.
+the 1.0 version is finished!